 - 2 cups whole milk

-- 1 28 ounce can whole, peeled San Marzano tomatoes and their liquid.
+- 28 ounce whole tomatoes peeled San Marzano tomatoes and their liquid.
 Tomatoes can be crushed by hand or cut up.

 - 2 bay leaves

 - 1/8 cup sage leaves chopped